kbisewska/concentration/README.md

 # Concentration
-Simply game from Stanford iOS course, made using UIKit.
+Simple game from Stanford iOS course, made using UIKit.